Fūka Nagano: Youth

 In 2016, Nagano competed at the All Japan Youth (U-15) Women's Championship.
 She was part of the under-16 team that won the 2013 AFC U-16 Women's Championship in China and of the under-17 team that won the 2014 FIFA U-17 Women's World Cup in Costa Rica.
 She captained Japan to the final of the 2016 FIFA U-17 Women's World Cup in Jordan, where they were defeated by North Korea on penalty kicks, and won the Golden Ball award as the tournament's top scorer.

 In June 2018, Nagano was called up to the senior team for the first time for a friendly match against New Zealand.

 In August 2018, Nagano was part of Japan's victorious team in the 2018 FIFA U-20 Women's World Cup in France, turning in a player of the match performance in the semi-final, and scoring a goal in the final in a 3–1 win over Spain.

 Senior

 On 11 November 2018, Nagano debuted for senior team against Norway.
 She established herself as a regular in the Japan national team in 2022, and she was part of the team that won the EAFF E-1 Football Championship in Japan.

 On 13 June 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.
+She played a pivotal role in Japan's performance in the tournament.
+She started in all but one game as they finished top of their group and reached the quarterfinals in the world cup.

 On 14 June 2024, Nagano was included in the Japan squad for the 2024 Summer Olympics.

 Nagano was part of the Japan squad that won the 2025 SheBelieves Cup.
+She was called up to the national team for the 2026 AFC Women's Asian Cup.
+She started in four matches for Japan as she helped the team to their third continental title, winning all matches in the process.